Artificial-Pancreas/iAPSdocs/docs/EN/operate/interface.md

 ![Activate New Bolus Calculator](../resources/img/Calculator_Settings_1.png)

 When you activate it you will see some new settings turn up.
 The intended behaviour of any APS based system is to bolus a partial amount up-front and then let SMB's handle the rest depending on your BG development.
-Read the explanation in the colus calculator settings and then set your override factors.
+Read the explanation in the bolus calculator settings and then set your override factors.
 If you are using an iPhone with a small or low resolution display, you could consider disabling the prediction lines in the calculator by turning off "Display Predictions".

 ![Configure New Bolus Calculator](../resources/img/Calculator_Settings_2.png)